aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.dom/document/get_elements_by_tag_name_ns/_index.md

 ## get_elements_by_tag_name_ns {#str-str}

-Returns a NodeList of all the Elements with a given local name and namespace URI in document order.
+Returns a list of elements with the given tag name belonging to the given namespace.
+The complete document is searched, including the root node.

 ### Returns

-Returns nodes
+A live [`NodeList`](/svg/python-net/aspose.svg.collections/nodelist) of found elements in the order they appear in the tree.

 ```python